-I was thinking about things I have personally experienced as a writer in terms of fighting the battles of motivating myself to continue to pursue my dream.
+I was thinking about things I have personally experienced as a writer in terms of fighting the battles to motivate myself to continue to pursue my dream.
 I’ve learned the mechanics of grammar (although I still make mistakes as any human does).
-Actually, I’m a bit of a grammar nerd, I study grammar books like some people read vampire novels; however, that won’t make me a great creative writer.
+Actually, I’m a bit of a grammar nerd; I study grammar books like some people read vampire novels; however, that won’t make me a great creative writer.

 I have a dear friend who secretly aspires to become a great writer.
-He has an incredible memory for detail on history and is walking history encyclopedia.
-He was asked to be a teaching assistant by a professor in his freshman year of college—which is unheard of—normally a professor will ask an upper class-man to do such a job.
-If I remember correctly, he did write a period piece once—a fiction—and it was published in a college journal or something.
-The story was not only incredibly creative in terms of the plot and other literary values, but also, he wrote it in the historically correct vernacular and it was awesome.
+He has an incredible memory for detail about history and is a walking encyclopedia in that regard.
+He was asked to be a teaching assistant by a professor in his freshman year of college, which is unheard of because normally a professor will ask an upper class-man to do such a job.
+If I remember correctly, he did write a period piece once,—a fiction—and it was published in a college journal or something.
+The story was not only incredibly creative in terms of the plot and other literary attributes, but also, he wrote it in the historically correct vernacular, and it was awesome.

 I began to tell him, “You have to write this!”
-In fact, I would almost demand it every time I saw him to the point of becoming a bother, I`m afraid.
-When I finally nailed him down about why he hadn’t advanced this story or written anything further he said he didn’t believe he had the talent to write—meaning grammar.
+In fact, I would almost demand it every time I saw him, to the point of becoming a bother.
+When I finally nailed him down about why he hadn’t advanced this story or written anything further, he said he didn’t believe he had the talent to write—meaning grammar.

 I sat him down and said to him quite simply, “You have a talent to create fantastic stories—you can hire an editor.”

-I have been torn to shreds over the years by academics and book worms for grammar.
+I have been torn to shreds over the years by academics and bookworms about my grammar.
 I kept writing.
-I remember once I wrote a political piece and a guy from the opposing side of the political aisle called me, and I quote, “An affront to the Liberal Arts.”
+I remember once I wrote a political piece, and a guy from the opposing side of the political aisle called me, and I quote, “An affront to the Liberal Arts.”
 At the time, that one hurt.
 He hit my article with “red ink” and made it bleed; however, as I look back today—these experiences made me a better writer in terms of grammar.